Vednita Carter

-Vednita Carter is an American anti-sex trafficking activist, author, and executive director of the "Breaking Free" organization which helps women escape prostitution.
+Vednita Carter is an American anti-sex trafficking and anti-prostitution activist.
+Carter is an author and the executive director of Breaking Free, an organization which helps women seeking to leave prostitution.

 Biography

-Carter grew up in Twin Cities, Minnesota.
-Unable to afford college, she responded to an ad looking for dancers, which turned out to be an ad looking for strippers.
-Carter saw many women in her profession migrate to prostitution, she said it was a "stepping stone to prostitution".
-She worked in the industry for a year before she was able to escape.
+Carter grew up in Minneapolis–Saint Paul, Minnesota.
+Unable to afford college, she responded to an advertisement seeking dancers, which she later discovered was for a position as a stripper.
+Carter observed that many women in her profession transitioned into prostitution.
+She worked in the industry for a year before leaving.

 In 1989, Carter began to work with women in prostitution in Minnesota at a different agency, which later closed, and became program director.
 In 1996, Carter founded Breaking Free, an organization that aids girls and women in exiting prostitution.
-She subsequently became this organization's executive director, and the program expanded to offer more support, including: "emergency services such as food, clothing, shelter, medical assistance, legal assistance to victims of trafficking".
+She subsequently became the executive director of Breaking Free, and the program expanded to provide additional support services, including emergency assistance such as food, clothing, shelter, medical care, and legal aid for victims of human trafficking.
 By 1998, the organization rented an apartment block to permanently re-house women and girls, and by 2010, they had more apartments and three "transitional houses".
-In 2015, the housing block named "Jerry's Place", after Sgt.
-Gerald Vick, was closed due to funding issues.
+In 2015, the housing block named "Jerry's Place", named after Saint Paul Police Department Sgt.
+Gerald Vick, closed due to funding issues.

 In their book Juvenile Justice: Advancing Research, Policy, and Practice, Francine Sherman and Francine Jacobs call Carter "a leading service provider for exploited women and girls".

 Carter has been published in Hastings Women's Law Journal, the Michigan Journal of Gender and Law, and the Journal of Trauma Practice.
 Carter contributed the piece "Prostitution = Slavery" to the 2003 anthology Sisterhood Is Forever: The Women's Anthology for a New Millennium, edited by Robin Morgan.

 Activism

-In 1996, Carter founded the organization Breaking Free.
 Breaking Free is a non-profit organization based in St. Paul, Minnesota with the goal of helping women escape prostitution.
 Breaking Free provides a variety of services to the women.
 These services include food, clothing, and emotional support.
 Breaking Free also provides addiction services, permanent and temporary housing, as well as legal assistance and job training.
 The services are offered with no strings attached.

 Since 1996, Breaking Free has helped over 6,000 women.

 Carter also established a "John School", which educates men arrested for solicitation about the effects of their actions to persuade them not to solicit again.
 Carter believes that as long as men continue to purchase sexual favors, sex trafficking will not end.